jaimebw/arinc429/README.md

 ## Technical Overview

 This library provides comprehensive support for encoding and decoding ARINC 429 data words.
-ARINC 429 is a widely used avionics data bus specification that defines how avionics systems communicate in commercial aircraft.
+ARINC 429 is a widely used avionics data bus specification that defines how avionics systems communicate in aircraft.

 ### Supported Encodings